ABOVE PIC SHOWS

 true bolt on modification that includes all necessary

 hardware.
-Included in the standard kit is the PLAIN aluminum reservoir, two 90 degree brass fittings, mounting
+Included in the kit is the PLAIN aluminum reservoir, two 90 degree brass fittings, mounting

 The